 I get this question sometimes when people ask what I “do” (because being a stay-at-home mom isn’t “doing” something, I guess? 🙂 ).
 When I tell them that I’m a virtual assistant, or “VA,” the next question I get is something along the lines of “huh?”
 I actually hesitate to say that I’m a “virtual” assistant because it sounds a little cheesy to me.
 Like I’m one of those women you find on stock photography sites with a headset and perfectly coiffed hair and makeup ready to take your call!
 (Sidenote: I did wear a headset for a number of years when I did actually do customer service, but I don’t think there has ever been a day in my life that I’ve had perfectly coiffed hair and/or makeup.
 I’m more of the hair-pulled-back-in-a-bun, sweatpants-wearing, sitting-cross-legged-at-my-tiny-desk-in-the-closet, will-never-wear-a-headset-again-if-she-can-help-it kind of “virtual” assistant.
 And that’s okay by me!)

 I consider myself a blogger VA (some have relabeled themselves blog assistants or blog helpers).
 My primary client base consists of bloggers.
 I have helped real estate agents and Etsy shop owners in the past, but right now I focus on bloggers.
-I chose this path for a number of reasons, mainly because I’ve been blogging myself for a third of my life, so I know, to a certain extent, the ins and outs of blogging, and have a good knowledge of the major blogging platforms (eg. WordPress, Blogger, Tumblr, TypePad, Movable Type, etc.).
+I chose this path for a number of reasons, mainly because I’ve been blogging myself for half of my life, so I know, to a certain extent, the ins and outs of blogging, and have a good knowledge of the major blogging platforms (eg. WordPress, Blogger, Tumblr, TypePad, Movable Type, etc.).
 I also have experience doing technical support at a blogging company, which isn’t a bad line to be able to add to my résumé.

 My jobs vary greatly, especially depending on the clients I’m currently working with.
 For those who have hired me on a long-term basis, my daily responsibilities, in a nutshell, include the following: